pjayathissa/algorithm-audit/README.md

 # algorithm-audit

+### Current version
+v0.0

-An open source tool to audit the outputs of clinical decision support tools
+An open source tool to audit the outputs of clinical decision support tools.